 All events made in Studio rely on a short delay in order for re-transmission to occur properly and not affect end-destination(s).
 A longer delay means a better chance of flawless event viewing: no pausing or buffering to end viewers for those with good internet connections.
 In the case of a sustained internet outage, viewers may buffer or pause, but the event will resume where it left off once the connection is restored.

-If you would like to learn more, you can read about RSP on the Resi website.
+If you want to learn more, you can read about RSP on the Resi website.